AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-customize-certificate.md

 Use **Clone** when you want a copy of a certificate for a new name or a similar use case.
 After you clone, rename the certificate so it has a distinct name; otherwise the name can match the source even if you changed the design.

+>[!NOTE]
+>
-**Note:** You cannot set a new name while you save immediately after clone.
+>You cannot set a new name while you save immediately after clone.
 Rename the certificate after it is saved as a draft or after it is published.

 1. In the **Configure** section, select **Achievements**.
 The **Badges** page opens.
 2. In the left navigation panel, select **Certificates**.
 The **Certificates** page opens.
 3. Select the **Published** or **Drafts** tab for the certificate you want.
 4. Open the actions menu (**…**) for the certificate, and select **Clone**.
 ![Clone certificate from the actions menu](/help/migrated/administrators/feature-summary/assets/custom-cert-alm_images/image_0002.png)
+*Clone option in the drop-down menu*

 5. Make your changes.